mssandes/TuningTools/readme.md

         * [Standalone](#standalone)
         * [GRID](#grid)

-# Ringer framework Tuning Tools
+# Ringer framework: Tuning Tools

 This package contains all tools used for tunning and exporting the discriminators into the Athena/RootCore environment.
 It is integrated with CERN grid when with panda access, so that the discriminators can be tuned both on the CERN grid or on standalone.